red-hat-storage/ocs-ci/docs/deployment_without_ocs.md

-# Using ocs-ci to deploy OCP cluster without automatic OCS installation
+# Using ocs-ci to deploy OCP cluster without default OCS installation

 When you need to perform OCS installation manually (eg. to verify installation docs or to use not yet automated deployment options), but still would like to